9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 This version of the Stan Smith we’re highlighting (the Stan Smith 80s) is a reproduction of the ones sold in the 1980s, when the shoe had a leather upper.
 If you prefer vegan or you just like saving money, the current model is completely vegan.

-A common complaint about his shoe is that it lacks arch support.
-A quick remedy for this is swapping out the insoles for a more orthopedic one — or accepting the fact you paid under $100 for a shoe, so what can you really expect, here.
-What the shoe lacks in comfort, it makes it up in style.
+What the shoe lacks in comfort, it makes up for in style.
 I really can’t think of a more accessible shoe that goes well with every outfit than the Stan Smiths.
 Just note that it’s a bulkier fit than the sleek, European models we’ve focused on — and it’s made in Asia.

 Adidas Stan Smith Sizing Guide